nvim-tree/nvim-tree.lua/README.md

 - [x] Mouse support

 ## TODO
-- [ ] handle permissions properly (TODO: display error on Read access denied)
+- handle permissions properly (display error on Read access denied)
+- fix all window problems (force size to stay always the same and keep it on the left)
-- [ ] buffer / window should not disappear when only the tree is opened
+- kill window when its the last one (BufLeave)
-- [ ] buffer / window should always stay on the left and never change size (open a file with only the tree open to reproduce this bug)
+- open automatically when opening neovim with `nvim` or `nvim .`
+- cd command to move faster accross the fs if needed

-- [ ] quickly find file in the directory structure
+- quickly find file in the directory structure
-- [ ] update tree automatically on window change